ArthurPieri/Nhanderu/README.md

 As the levels go up so goes the rewards that are available, like new training camps, a better healthcare plan, a raise and so on.

 **Disclaimer**
-Levels are not associeated with the hierarchy of the company.
+Levels are not associated with the hierarchy of the company.

 #### Patents
-The are like the coat of arms, representing the hierarchical position of ones in the company.
+They are like the coat of arms, representing the hierarchical position of ones in the company.

 #### Achievements
-They are just like in videgames, a proof that you completed a challenge.
+Just like in videogames, a proof that you completed a challenge.
 Can also be associated with a financial reward.

 ### Ranking
 The best ones are on top.